Italian

 Ombretta Frau, Dorothy Rooke McCulloch Professor of Italian

-Mattia Boccuti, Visiting Assistant Professor of Italian
+Mattia Boccuti, Visiting Assistant Professor in Italian

 Requirements for the Major